atomicjam/fileUploadCheck/README.md

 # fileUploadCheck

-class to check uploaded files
+Class can be used to check uploaded files to server